keenanwoodall/Deform/Documentation/GettingStarted.md

 ### Video
 [![](https://i.imgur.com/BJzhvG5.png)](https://youtu.be/LVprURobUz8)
 ### Text
-After installing, the first thing you'll probably want to do is deform a mesh.
-Every mesh that you want to deform must have a `Deformable` component added to it.
-This component is like a little manager for the mesh.
+After installing, the first thing you'll probably want to do is deform a mesh. *Every mesh that you want to deform must have a `Deformable` component added to it.* This component is a little manager for the mesh.
 Once your mesh has a `Deformable` component you can add `Deformer` components to the `Deformable`'s list of deformers to modify the mesh.

 You can create these components like any other component; from the "Add Component" button in the Inspector, but an alternative way is to use the *Creator* window.
 This window lets you create deformable meshes and add deformers much more efficiently.